Human trafficking in Eritrea: Protection

 U.S. Department of State, 2010:

 The government did not appear to provide any significant assistance to victims of trafficking during the reporting period.
 During the reporting period, the government reportedly operated a program to identify children involved in commercial sexual exploitation and reintegrate them with their families.
 The government did not make available information on the program's accomplishments in 2009.
 The Ministry of Labor and Human Welfare oversees the government's trafficking portfolio, but individual cases of transnational human trafficking are reportedly handled by the Eritrean embassy in the country of destination; information regarding embassy efforts to assist trafficking victims was not provided.
 The government has no known facilities dedicated to trafficking victims and does not provide funding or other forms of support to NGOs for services to trafficking victims.

 Prevention

 U.S. Department of State, 2010:

-The government made no known efforts to prevent future incidences of trafficking during the reporting period.
-Eritrean media, all state-owned, made neither public announcements nor media presentations regarding human trafficking during the reporting period.
+The government made no known efforts to prevent future incidents of trafficking during the reporting period.
+Eritrean media, all state-owned, made neither public announcements, nor media presentations regarding human trafficking during the reporting period.
 There were no anti-trafficking education campaigns.
 The government reportedly warned students at Sawa military school and Mai Nefi, a local college, of the dangers of leaving the country, including the prospects of being sold into slave labor or sexual servitude.
 Although the government does not publicly acknowledge human trafficking as a problem, an office exists within the Ministry of Labor to handle labor cases, including human trafficking; the accomplishments of this office during 2009 are unknown.